 Sports and outdoor activities in Bangkok

 Dotted around Bangkok are a few priceless parks which offer residents the chance to enjoy a picnic, take a romantic paddle around the pond, walk the dog, play with their children, or generally practice the great art of relaxation.

-Otherwise, for those looking something a bit different always have the option of heading out to a golf course.
-There are plenty of quality courses situated around Bangkok, which offer excellent value for money.
-Equipment can be rented on site – just wear the appropriate clothing.
+Otherwise, those looking for something a bit different always have the option of heading out to a golf course.
+There are plenty of quality courses situated around Bangkok which offer excellent value for money.
+Equipment can usually be rented on site.